 This module should be used as the basis for an annual review of the risk categories of people movement around your site, emergency evacuation procedures and fire protection measures and the policies implemented to address the risks you identify in each category.
-In addition, the annual insurance return that you will complete will include a request to indicate what actions have been undertaken in these areas.
+Naturally, the parish will need to evaluate and deal with any apparent risks as they arise.
+In addition, the Annual Risk Management return that you will complete will include a request to indicate what actions have been undertaken in these areas.